 *Equivalent qualifications that will be considered include CACHE and BTEC qualifications at Level 3.
 For further clarification please email email@example.com

 If you are a European Economic Area (EEA) national or a Swiss national, you can apply to study at Norland College in the normal way through UCAS.
-As part of the application process you will need to verify the equivalency of your qualifications with UK Naric.

 If you are a non-EEA (or non-Swiss) national student, you cannot currently apply to study at Norland College.
 Please email firstname.lastname@example.org if you would like us to contact you if this situation changes.